 - bell peppers

 Try eating those foods at the same time that you eat iron-rich foods.
-For example, you could have some strawberries or an orange and with some eggs and spinach or kale for breakfast.
+For example, you could have some strawberries or an orange and some eggs and spinach or kale for breakfast.